Chiral cavity-magnonic system for the unidirectional photon blockade: Abstract

 \section{Abstract}

 We propose an scheme for directional single-photon source based on a chiral cavity-magnon system.
 In this system, the magnon mode in a single-crystal yttrium iron garnet (YIG) sphere is coupled to only one of two rotating microwave modes in the torus-shaped microwave cavity.
 When two-photon drives are applied to both ports of the waveguide, the chiral cavity–magnon coupling leads to an unconventional photon blockade in one propagation direction, resulting in directional single-photon emission.
 The emission direction of the single-photon source can be controlled by reversing the biased magnetic field.
 Furthermore, we further examine the effects of imperfect chiral cavity–magnon coupling and the coupling between the two cavity modes on the photon blockade behavior.
 The results show that the system retains robustness in the presence of these nonideal factors, and the unidirectional photon blockade effect remains clearly preserved.
+Our approach may offer a new perspective for the design of unidirectional single-photon devices.